AIA Tours: land

 B = Breakfast, L = Lunch, D = Dinner

-Upon arrival at Ben Gurion Airport (TLV), you will be met and transferred to our hotel adjacent to the marina on Tel Aviv’s waterfront.
+Upon arrival at Ben Gurion Airport (TLV), you will be met and transferred to our luxurious hotel on Tel Aviv’s waterfront.
 Enjoy the balance of the day at leisure to relax, explore the city by foot, or perhaps stroll along the oceanside Shlomo Lahat Promenade.
-Overnight at the 5-star Carlton Hotel Tel Aviv.
+Overnight at the 5-star Carlton Tel Aviv hotel (deluxe full sea view rooms).

 Today we visit the ancient village of Kfar Bar’am, home to a partially-restored synagogue dating to approximately the 5th-6th century A.D.
 We then continue to Tel Hazor National Park to tour the ancient city and the tell, or mound, of the UNESCO World Heritage Site of Hazor.
 During the Middle Bronze Age (circa.
 1750 B.C.) and the Israelite period (9th century B.C.), Hazor was the largest fortified city in the area.
 Enjoy a guided tour of the site, including Solomon’s gate, the Canaanite palace from the 13th century B.C., and the water system.
 View ancient relics recovered from excavations of the city at the museum in the nearby Kibbutz Ayelet HaShahar.
-Continue on to our hotel on Tze’elon Beach, on the eastern shore of the Sea of Galilee.
-Gather for dinner at our hotel.
-Overnight at the 5-star Setai Sea of Galilee Hotel (Hot Tub Villa) for four nights.
+Continue on to our hotel in Tiberias, on the western shore of the Sea of Galilee (Lake Kinneret).
+Gather for a welcome dinner at our hotel.
+Overnight at the 5-star Scots Hotel (deluxe rooms) for four nights.
 (B,L,D)

-Moderate walk for 2 hours in Tel Dan and 2 hours in Banias Nature Reserve
+Moderate walks for 2 hours in Tel Dan and 2 hours in Banias Nature Reserves

 Today we explore the Tel Dan Nature Reserve, which contains the remains of a 5,000-year-old city.
-Among the ancient treasures found at Tel Dan are the only surviving monumental temple complex, the world’s oldest-known gated archway, and a stone with an inscription about the House of David—the oldest inscription to mention King David.
-The original inscription is on display at the Israel Museum in Jerusalem.
+Among the ancient treasures found at Tel Dan are a sacred Israelite precinct, a complete Bronze Age gateway, and a stone with an inscription referring to the House of David—the oldest inscription to mention King David.
+The original inscription is on display at the Israel Museum in Jerusalem, which we will visit on May 11th.
 We stop for an independent lunch, then continue on to the Banias Nature Reserve located at the foot of Mount Hermon, north of Golan Heights.
-We will enjoy a moderate hike to the largest waterfall in Israel, and see the remains of a palace complex built by Agrippa II, Herod’s grandson.
-Return to Tze’elon Beach and gather for dinner at a local restaurant this evening.
+We will enjoy a moderate walk to see ancient Hellenistic and Roman period temples and shrines along the steep cliff face overlooking the springs.
+Return to Tiberias and gather to have dinner at a local restaurant this evening.
 (B,D)

 Walk for 1.5 hours with a moderate ascent/descent in Umm el-Kanatir